The Process

 Placing an order couldn’t be simpler with three easy steps.
 However, before I can proceed I do need to see the photographs that you wish me to work from to ensure they are clear enough for me to produce the best results.
 Photographs can be sent in digital format via email at high resolution so they can be printed clearly or on CD by post.

 Send all hard copy photographs by post only but don‘t scan them as it can change the colour considerably.
-Please see below for some simple tips on photographing your pet.
+Please see above for some simple tips on photographing your pet.
 It is essential to have good photographs (see right photo) in order to create your pet portrait.
 All photographs will returned with the completed portrait.

 If you would like me to come and personally photograph the subject(s) AND live within a 10 mile radius of Sevenoaks in Kent I am happy to visit for the cost of my travel.